-Jeremy Linneman is one of the best story tellers that I know.
-Jeremy serves as Pastor of Community Life at Sojourn Community Church in Louisville, KY.
-And he recently preached a sermon entitled "Spirit-Filled Parenting."
-Over the next few weeks, I'm posting portions of that sermon here.
+Editor's Note: Jeremy Linneman is one of the best story tellers that I know.
+While serving as Pastor of Community Life at Sojourn Community Church in Louisville, KY back in 2014, Jeremy preached a sermon entitled "Spirit-Filled Parenting."
+We've posted portions of that sermon here.
 Don't miss out on each section of this important message.
 In this second installment Jeremy tells the story of his spiritual upbringing and teaches us about how the Holy Spirit fills us for the mundane moments of life.

 The Spirit-Filled Life on Mondays